goldingn/repro_sdm_wkshp/README.md

 #### Practicals

-Incomplete R scripts for each of the workshop practical sessions can be found in the [practicals](folder).
+Incomplete R scripts for each of the workshop practical sessions can be found in the [practicals](https://github.com/goldingn/repro_sdm_wkshp/tree/master/practicals) folder.

 The idea is for attendees to save a copy of each of these R scripts and to add to them throughout the workshop.
-At the end of the workshop, everyone should therefore have a library of reproducible scripts for running a range of SDMs to take home and re-use.
+At the end of the workshop, everyone should have a library of reproducible scripts for running a range of SDMs to take home and re-use.

 At the top of each script is the command: `rm(list = ls())`  which clears all objects from the workspace.
 The reason for this is so that you can run the entire script from beginning to end and make sure everything works and all the code needed is in there.